Hybrid connections on Hessian manifolds: Hessian metrics

-A weakly stiff connection on an open subset of $E$ is in particular projectively flattenend, i.e.\ all its geodesics are straight lines of $E$.
-A stiff connection is also incompressible.
-By Proposition~\ref{prop:Ricci}, the coefficients of a projectively flattened, symmetric and incompressible connection $\nabla$ depend only on a potential function $\psi$.
+By Proposition~\ref{prop:Ricci}, the coefficients of a projectively flat, symmetric and incompressible connection $\nabla$ depend only on a logarithmic potential function $\psi$.
 In the lemma below, we translate the conformality condition of infinitesimal holonomy into a system of partial differential equations satisfied by the potential.